-The losses considered in these experiments are least squares, least absolute deviations and pinball (with $\tau=0.9$) for the regression problems, as well as exponential (with $\beta=1$) and hinge for the classification tasks (see Table~\ref{tab:losses} for a quick definition and Appendix~\ref{app:losses} for the details). \replace{For usual regression (least square loss), the four methods described above are also confronted to random forests with a number of trees selected in accordance with the evaluation procedure described above.}{ Since random forests \citep{breiman_random_2001} and extreme gradient boosting \citep{chen_xgboost:_2016} are competitive aggregating methods designed for least squares regression and classification, they have also been included in the numerical analysis as benchmarks.
-The parameters of random forests (except the number of trees fixed to $2000$ since the more, the better) and extreme gradient boosting (nicknamed \textit{XGBoost} and parameterized with the exponential loss for classification) are selected in accordance with the evaluation procedure described above. }
+The losses considered in these experiments are least squares, least absolute deviations and pinball (with $\tau=0.9$) for the regression problems, as well as exponential (with $\beta=1$) and hinge for the classification tasks (see Table~\ref{tab:losses} for a quick definition and Appendix~\ref{app:losses} for the details).
+Since random forests are not expli\-citly designed for minimizing theses losses, only the least squares test loss and the classification error are reported.